Animals and their Characteristics – The 5 Animal Groups

 I also pulled out some sheets from a science book I bought for ED at the beginning of the school year.
 She did several pages from that book that week as well.
 We love the fact that our pets always come to check out what we’re doing and hang out with us!

-If you are interested, you can download this FREE by clicking on the link:
+Back to the original post… if you are interested, you can download the two pages below FREE by clicking on the link.

 I also included an answer sheet.

-UPDATE: Recently, we did a new Animal Unit.
+This unit goes into both vertebrates and invertebrates.
 We went into more depth about the characteristics of the 5 animal groups (plus covered the classification of invertebrates, animal tracks, domesticated vs. wild animals and other things.
-See more below:

-Animal Packet: Vertebrate-Invertebrate Packet, 30+ Page Packet: My daughter is now in Grade 2 and we are doing a new unit on the types of animals and on the Biosphere (more about that below).
-I made a new set of materials for her which we did in December 2015.
+Animal Packet: Vertebrate-Invertebrate Packet, 50+ Page Packet: My daughter is currently in Grade 2 and we are doing a new unit on the types of animals and on the Biosphere (more about that below).
+I made a new set of materials for her.
 It covers the 5 types of vertebrates and goes over the main characteristic of each vertebrate group: mammals, birds, reptiles, amphibians, fish.
 It also covers many of the invertebrate groups starting with the differences between insects and spiders.
 Then going into more detail about some of the other invertebrate groups: crustaceans, mollusks, echinoderms, porifera, and others.
 Plus, it has a huge section on animal tracks (fun to do in the winter!) and has a bit about food webs, though we’ll really go into depth about that in our unit on the biosphere which we’ll do immediately following this unit.

 You can find out more about it at this post (which shows in more detail what is included): Animal Unit: Types of Animals Worksheet Packet (30+ Pages) or you can purchase it below: